Character Counter

 For SEO meta titles, aim for 50–60 characters.
 For meta descriptions, aim for 150–160.
 Search engines will truncate longer values with an ellipsis, which can hurt click-through rates.
 Use the Character Counter while writing meta tags to stay in the sweet spot.

-Wordstopia's Character Counter is a free, browser-based tool that counts every character in your text — letters, numbers, spaces, punctuation, and symbols — instantly and accurately.
-It's designed for writers, marketers, students, developers, and anyone who needs to stay within a character limit.
+Wordstopia's character counter is a free, browser-based tool that counts every character in your text — letters, numbers, spaces, punctuation, and symbols — instantly and accurately.
+It doubles as a word counter online, space counter, and number counter, giving you a complete breakdown of your text in one place.

 Your privacy is protected.
 All counting happens entirely within your browser using JavaScript.
 Your text is never uploaded to any server, stored in any database, or transmitted anywhere.
 When you close the tab, the text is gone.